-If you are looking for ways to improve your mental health, then it is important for you to think about forming healthy relationships.
-It is important to have emotional support from family members and friends.
+If you’re looking for ways to improve your mental health, then it’s important for you to think about forming healthy relationships.
+It’s crucial to have emotional support from family members and friends.
 Unfortunately, not every relationship is a healthy one.
 Unhealthy relationships may get in the way of your recovery process.
-Therefore, it is important for you to identify signs of codependency that may be holding you back during the addiction treatment and recovery process.
-At Crestview Recovery, we are going to focus on all aspects of your recovery.
+Therefore, you need to identify signs of codependency that may be holding you back during addiction treatment (or other mental health treatment) and the recovery process.
+At Crestview Recovery, we are going to focus on all aspects of your recovery, including family therapy.

 What Is Meant by Codependency?

-First, it is important to cover what exactly is meant by the term “codependent.”
-It is a good idea for you to think about other people; however, if you want to make sure that you can recover successfully, you also need to think about yourself.
+First, it’s necessary to cover what exactly is meant by the term “codependent.”
+It’s a good idea for you to think about other people; however, if you want to make sure that you can recover successfully, you also need to think about yourself.
 Someone who is codependent has an extreme focus outside of themselves.
 For example, their thoughts and actions may end up revolving around other people instead of themselves.
 Even though you want to be generous, you also want to think about yourself from time to time.

 The Top Signs of Codependency

 If you want to form healthy relationships, then you need to identify signs of codependency as quickly as possible.
 That way, you can get out of unhealthy relationships and place yourself in the best position possible to protect your sobriety.
 Something stop signs of a codependent relationship include:

 - If you do not find any satisfaction in a relationship outside of doing something for someone else, you may be in a codependent relationship

 - If you stay in a relationship even when your partner does hurtful things to you, this is another example of a codependent relationship